Six must-see films with Raquel Welch, from 'Fantastic Voyage' to 'Myra Breckinridge'

 2. The Three Musketeers (1973)

-An adaptation of the classic Alexandre Dumas novel, the 1973 film tells the story of aspiring swordsman D'Artagnan (played by Michael York), who arrives in Paris with hopes of joining the royal guard.
+An adaptation of the 1844 Alexandre Dumas novel, the 1973 film tells the story of swordsman D'Artagnan (played by Michael York), after he travels to Paris with the hope of joining the royal guard.

-After fighting with three musketeers — Athos (Oliver Reed), Porthos (Frank Finlay) and Aramis (Richard Chamberlain) — D'Artagnan joins them in fighting the forces of corrupt Cardinal Richelieu, led by Rochefort (Christopher Lee).

 Welch plays the role of Constance Bonacieux, who is a dressmaker to the Queen, Anne of Austria.